NathanMQuam/student-workbook/src/reflections/wk6/quiz6.md

 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 `
+The services handle the manipulation and flow of data, such as actually sending information to or from an api.
 `
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->
 `
+App.vue and index.html
 `
 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->